 The maximum weight for a file in a bid is 10 MB and a maximum of 50 MB for all files in that bid.
 The bidder must check the weight of the files that it is sending and make sure that its bid is within the limits.

+Files of

+jiff,pjpeg,pjp,tiff,tif,doc,docx,xls,xlsx,ppt,pptx,pdf,png,jpg,jpeg.

-Files of PDF/ Word / Excel / Signed type may be uploaded to the system.
+type may be uploaded to the system.

 Technical assistance: on technical issues and for help in operating the system, the helpdesk may be contacted on Sun-Thu 08:00-17:00 through the following link: https://merkava.mrp.gov.il/ccc/index.html.
 The request must state the name of the tender, the deadline for submitting the bids and if necessary, screenshots are to be attached.
 The waiting time from the time of sending the request to a service agent’s response will not exceed 4 hours in the helpdesk activity time range.
 In irregular cases only, the waiting time may exceed 4 hours.
 The helpdesk does not undertake to provide an answer to requests that are received less than 4 hours before the deadline for submitting bids.